What Food to Eat in Egypt? Traditional Egyptian Dishes for Curious Foodies

 Other Street Food Favourites: Hawawshi, Alexandrian Liver & More

-Street food safety reminder: Choose stalls with a fast turnover, eat food that is freshly cooked and still hot, avoid raw leafy salads and always carry bottled water or a reusable bottle with filtered water.
+Choose stalls with fast turnover, eat food that is freshly cooked and still hot, avoid raw leafy salads, and stick to bottled water (and no ice if you are unsure about water quality).

 🎯 Egyptian Breakfast & Mezze: Ful, Bread and Vegetable Delights